deepakgarg08/BookingAppReactNodeMongo/README.md

  `npm install`
  `npm start`

 Note: I know I pushed .env file, which should not be here...
-Just to simplification.
+Just for simplification.